shawnsmith/ostrich/examples/dictionary/README.md

 Please refer to the server and user `DictionaryConfiguration` definitions to see the available configuration options.
 The definition of the server configuration object can be found in `com.bazaarvoice.soa.examples.dictionary.service.DictionaryConfiguration`.
-Thedefinition of the user configuration object can be found in`com.bazaarvoice.soa.examples.dictionary.user.DictionaryConfiguration`.
+The definition of the user configuration object can be found in`com.bazaarvoice.soa.examples.dictionary.user.DictionaryConfiguration`.